Generalization Capability of Deep Learning for Predicting Drag Reduction in Pulsating Turbulent Pipe Flow with Arbitrary Acceleration and Deceleration: Results

-Figure~\ref{fig:cor_PTD} shows scatter plots illustrating the relationship between the MAE of $\widetilde{R_D}$ and the pulsating trajectory difference (PTD) for the 33 test data.
-For $\mathrm{PTD}_\mathrm{DNS}$, a Pearson correlation coefficient of $C = 0.62$ is obtained relative to the MAE, indicating a clear positive correlation.
-This correlation indicates that the prediction accuracy is closely related to the degree of instantaneous deviation from the training data.
-This result quantitatively validates the underlying premise that the model can successfully predict flows provided there is sufficient temporal similarity to the training dataset.
-In contrast, $\mathrm{PTD}_\mathrm{ML}$ values are consistently smaller than their $\mathrm{PTD}_\mathrm{DNS}$ values.
+Returning to the discussion of Fig.~\ref{fig:ptd}, in contrast, $\mathrm{PTD}_\mathrm{ML}$ values are consistently smaller than their $\mathrm{PTD}_\mathrm{DNS}$ values.
 This tendency is particularly pronounced in cases where the original PTD is large.
 This suggests that the model implicitly biases its predictions to minimize deviation from known states, namely, by generating flow fields that remain close to the patterns present in the training data.
 As shown in the subplot (b) of Fig.~\ref{fig:cor_PTD}, the trajectories of the predicted results are confined within the bounds of the training data trajectories.
 This visual evidence confirms that the model relies on the trained feature space, rendering extrapolation to flow conditions that differ significantly from the training patterns inherently difficult.
 This finding underscores the conclusion drawn in Section~\ref{sine} regarding the critical importance of selecting training data that adequately covers the relevant phase space.

 To verify the reliability of PTD as an indicator, we also calculated the correlation by substituting the wall shear stress $\tau_w$ for the friction coefficient $C_f$.
 This analysis yielded a correlation coefficient of $0.50$, confirming a trend similar to that observed with $\mathrm{PTD}_\mathrm{DNS}$ values calculated using $C_f$.
 In this study, $C_f$ was chosen as the primary indicator for PTD because it provides a more intuitive and direct metric for quantifying the degree of drag reduction under acceleration and deceleration.